560.comHeader-RedBG-100x400

 PAMS-Logo-Red-100-062

 My favorite jingles were produced by PAMS of Dallas.
-In my opinion, they produced the best radio id jingles.
+In my opinion, they produced the best jingles.
 Almost every Top 40 station had one or more series from PAMS.
-There were 49 “Numbered” Series and many “Named” series.
+There were 49 "Numbered" Series and many "Named" series.
 The numbered series were the most popular.
-My favorites are Series 14 through 37, which non-coincidentally were produced during the 1960s and what is covered here.
+My favorites are Series 14 through 38, which were produced during the 1960s and that is what is covered here.

 For more detailed information on PAMS please visit www.PAMS.com.